snooppr/shotstars/README.md

 *6 Shotstars Discovers Hidden Developer Activity*
 <img src="https://raw.githubusercontent.com/snooppr/shotstars/main/images/hidden update.png" />
-Shotstars is amazing, it sees everything.
-Github says that the repository hasn't been committed for a month, but the commits were made secretly (rewriting and manipulating commit dates, this is a question for the repository developer: why do they do this).
+Shotstars is awesome, it sees everything.
+Github says the repository hasn't had any commits in a month, but there has been some subtle activity, like PR updates, etc. (by the way, commit rewriting and date manipulation is also easily detected).

 *7 Shotstars finds users that overlap across Github projects, including those with hidden/private profiles*